It’s a scenario that’s becoming all too common. U.S. cities under boil water notices.

 - When someone is thirsty, the only safe water is bottled or has been purified in some way by you.

-- A recipe calls for water and, again, you have to be careful to use only what is safe to drink.
+- A recipe calls for water; again, you must be careful to use only what is safe to drink.

 - The refrigerator ice maker has to be turned off because tainted water results in tainted ice cubes.
 If you want ice, you either have to buy it or make it in ice cube trays with purified water.

-- Showering and bathing cannot be done in contaminated water, so what do you do, day after day after day?
+- Showering and bathing cannot be done in contaminated water, so what do you do day after day?
+(Perhaps you shower with your mouth closed, as Jackson, Mississippi residents are advised.)

-- Brushing teeth will require bottled or boiled water
+- Brushing teeth requires bottled or boiled water.

 - Washing dishes isn’t safe anymore unless you’re certain the water in your dishwasher heats up to at least 170 degrees.